DrDarkShadow/docs-repo/markdown/random_module_one.md

 ## Usage Notes

-- This function depends on Python's built-in `random` module.
-Ensure it is imported before use.
+- This function requires the `random` module to be imported in the script.
-- The `count` parameter must be a non-negative integer.
+- A `ValueError` will be raised if the `count` argument is a negative integer.
-- Both the `start` and `end` boundaries are inclusive, meaning they can appear in the output list.
+- The function is flexible with range ordering; if `start` > `end`, the values will be swapped internally to form a valid range.
-- If `start` is provided as a larger number than `end`, the function will automatically swap them and proceed without error.
+- The returned integers are inclusive of both the `start` and `end` values.

-**Output Example**: A call to `generate_random_integers(5, 1, 10)` might produce a list like this:
+**Output Example**: A list of integers.
+The actual values will be random.

 ```
-[3, 9, 1, 7, 5]
+[42, 17, 89, 3, 55]
 ```

 ## Example